This article is part of The Ascender, the Highrise platform for articles and resources.

 • Laissez-faire coaching leaves room for misalignment.

-6. Mindful Coaching
+6. Mindfulness Coaching

 The mindful coaching style integrates cognitive practices such as meditation, deep breathing, and journaling into the coaching process.

-These practices aim to make the client more self-a mindful.
+These practices aim to make the client more mindful.
 The coaching style is unique among coaching strategies and types focusing on behaviors, thoughts, and feelings rather than outright performance.

-Characteristics of mindful coaching
+Characteristics of mindfulness coaching:

 • Non-judgemental observation from the coach.
 The coach has to exercise restraint and act less reactively.